 Day 8: Exploring Kidepo Valley National Park

 Kidepo is another Park which few tourists visit – because most tour companies only take them to western Uganda.
 So you are likely to be on your own with the birds and animals.
-Waterbuck, Patas Monkeys and Warthogs wander around amongst the bandas, as do Jackals at night, but when you hear lions roaring close by, stay in your banda!
+Waterbuck, Patas Monkeys and Warthogs wander around amongst the en-suite bandas, as do Jackals at night, but when you hear lions roaring close by, stay in your banda!
 Of about 475 bird species, there are believed to be about 14 species which are endemic to Kidepo and Karamoja although there is not yet a definitive list of the birds of Kidepo.

-Again, you will be able to enjoy early morning as well as late afternoon game drives along the many tracks which now exist, driving north as far as the (unmarked) border with South Sudan.
+You will be able to enjoy early morning as well as late afternoon game drives along the many tracks which now exist, driving north as far as the (unmarked) border with South Sudan.
 You will be able to dip your hands (briefly!) into a small hot spring which bubbles out and waters a large area which stays green even in the dry season.